-Unfortunately, the Machina-Schmeidler update rule fails closure for any set of preferences that includes non-probabilistically sophisticated members, as long as the preferences satisfy essentially the Savage [44] axioms without the Sure-Thing Principle (Savage's P2) (see Epstein and Le Breton [10]).
+Unfortunately, the Machina-Schmeidler update rule fails closure for any set of preferences that includes non-probabilistically sophisticated members, as long as the preferences satisfy essentially the Savage [1954] axioms without the Sure-Thing Principle (Savage's P2) (see Epstein and Le Breton [1993]).
 Similarly, one can show that this rule is not closed for smooth ambiguity preferences or for variational preferences (both of which violate Savage's P4 as well as P2).
-In this paper, we successfully develop and characterize dynamically consistent update rules satisfying closure, for models ranging from imposing only ambiguity averse preferences such as smooth ambiguity preferences, variational preferences, MEU preferences or multiplier preferences.
+In this paper, we successfully develop and characterize dynamically consistent update rules satisfying closure, for models ranging from imposing only ambiguity aversion, continuity and monotonicity to those requiring particular families of ambiguity averse preferences such as smooth ambiguity preferences, variational preferences, MEU preferences or multiplier preferences.

 Why are these models of particular interest?
 The smooth ambiguity model simultaneously allows: separation of ambiguity attitude from perception of ambiguity; flexibility and non-constancy in ambiguity attitude; subjective and flexible perception of which events are ambiguous; the tractability of smooth preferences; and expected utility as a special case for any given ambiguity attitude.
 Furthermore, its modeling of ambiguity attitude allows tools and insights from the usual treatment of risk attitude under expected utility to be imported.
-The variational preferences model is an elegant and highly flexible model most notable for including and relating widely used models such as the MEU model and the robust-control/multiplier preferences of Hansen and Sargent [23] as special cases.
-The multiplier preferences of Hansen and Sargent [23] model ambiguity or model uncertainty using relative entropy with respect to a reference subjective probability measure and have proven tractable in applications.
+The variational preferences model is an elegant and highly flexible model most notable for including and relating widely used models such as the MEU model and the robust-control/multiplier preferences of Hansen and rule while simultaneously updating risk preferences in a specific, non-consequentialist way.
+See also Segal [1997] and Wakker [1997] who investigate alternative non-consequentialist update rules.

+Sargent [2001] as special cases.
+The multiplier preferences of Hansen and Sargent [2001] model ambiguity or model uncertainty using relative entropy with respect to a reference subjective probability measure and have proven tractable in applications.

 In addition to specializing our characterization of dynamically consistent updating for these models, we provide some more results of interest for each.
 Among rules satisfying closure for smooth ambiguity preferences, a rule we construct is shown to be the unique dynamically consistent rule that is a reweighting of Bayes' rule.
-We also show that it has other nice properties, for example, it is commutative, in the sense that only the total information available and not the order in which it arrives is important for updating.
+We also show that it has other good properties, for example, it is commutative, in the sense that only the total information available and not the order in which it arrives is important for updating.
 Among rules satisfying closure for variational preferences, we show that a large set of dynamically consistent update rules imply that multiplier preferences should be updated by applying Bayes' rule to the reference measure.

-What allows us to characterize dynamic consistency for the broad class of preferences analyzed in this paper?
+What allows us to characterize dynamic consistency for such a broad class of preferences?
 The key is characterizing global (conditional) optimality of the ex-ante optimum.
-For convex feasible sets and preferences that have convex upper contour sets, this comes down to the existence of a measure in the intersection of two sets: the set of measures corresponding to hyperplanes supporting the conditional indifference curve at the ex-ante optimum and the set of measures supporting the relevant feasible set at the ex-ante optimum.
+For convex feasible sets and preferences that have convex upper contour sets, this comes down to the existence of a measure in the intersection of two sets: the set of measures corresponding to hyperplanes supporting the conditional indifference curve at the ex-ante optimum and the set of measures supporting the relevant feasible set at the ex-ante optimum.7

-1.1 An illustration of our approach: the Smooth Rule
+1.1 An illustration of our approach: the smooth rule